 Ray Archibald, 1919:

 Grew up in Albany.
 Captain of football team at Oregon State where he was known as "Peany."
 Became one of the country's leading bridge engineers.
 Built first Chesapeake Bay Bridge, Coos Bay Bridge, most of the bridges on the Alaska Highway and all the bridges on the Inter-American Highway, the Central American section of the Pan-American Highway.

 Ken Austin, 1954:

-manufacturer of dental equipment.
-Austin was one of the first rally squad member to dress up as mascot
+He holds 38 patents in the dental equipment industry.
+Austin and his wife, the late Joan Austin, built A-dec, Inc., in their hometown of Newberg, Oregon, into the country's largest manufacturer of dental equipment.
+Austin was one of the first rally squad members to dress up as mascot Benny Beaver.

 Terry Baker, 1963: